moreh-dev/transformers/examples/pytorch/README.md

+# Train individual models

-## Train script
+## Script

-Inside the task's folder, create a training bash script:
+Inside each task's folder, there's a bash script for training:

-- This script should take into 3 arguments
+This script takes into 3 arguments

-    - model
-    - batch_size
+- `model`: name of the model to be downloaded from huggingface hub
-    - output_dir
+- `batch_size`
+- `output_dir`: where to save checkpoints and results

-- And then run the Python training command
+And then it runs the Python training command.

+Modify this script if you want to change other arguments to the Python training file.

+## Run

+Usage:

+    cd ${task}
+    bash ${train_script} ${model} ${batch_size} ${output_dir}

+Example:

+    cd multiple-choice
+    bash train.sh google/mobilebert-uncased 64 outputs

+## Multiple training scripts

-If there's only 1 Python training file, create 1 bash script for it using the default name `train.sh`
+- Some task only have 1 training script with the default name `train.sh`

-    Example file: `multiple-choice/train.sh`
+    Example: `multiple-choice/train.sh`

-If there are multiple Python training file, create a bash script for each
+- Some tasks may have multiple training scripts for different training strategies or different types of models.

-    Example files: `speech-recognition/train_ctc.sh` and `speech-recognition/train_seq2seq.sh`
+    Example: `speech-recognition/train_ctc.sh` and `speech-recognition/train_seq2seq.sh`

+# Train mulitple models for a task

-## Model list
+## Script

+Each task can use different model architectures to train with.

+This master script automatically train multiple models at once for the same task for easy comparison.

+This script takes into 3 arguments:

+- `task`: name of the task

+- `train_script`: the .sh script to train individual model inside the task's folder

-Inside the task's folder, create a list of models and corresponding batch size
+- `model_batchsize_file`: a .txt file inside the task's folder containing a list of all models you want to train and their corresponding batch size

-File can contain 1 or many models

-Default name is `model_batchsize.txt`

     Example file: `multiple-choice/model_batchsize.txt`

-## Train using master script

-From the `transformers/examples/pytorch` dir, run
+## Run

+Usage:

-    bash run_task.sh $task_name $train_script $model_batchsize_file
+    bash run_task.sh $task $train_script $model_batchsize_file

-For example:
+Example:

     bash run_task.sh speech-recognition train_ctc.sh ctc_models.txt

     bash run_task.sh speech-recognition train_seq2seq.sh seq2seq_models.txt

-If you use the defalt files `train.sh` and `model_batchsize.txt`, you dont need to specify them again.
+If you use the default files `train.sh` and `model_batchsize.txt`, you dont need to specify them again.

-For example:
+Example:

     bash run_task.sh multiple-choice

-What the script does:

-- Loop through all models in the list and train each for the specified task

-- Auto saves the terminal log to a file

-- Echo path to the results .json file and other outputs

-Future work:
-- Auto record GPU memory
-- Auto upload to S3

 <!---
 Copyright 2020 The HuggingFace Team.
 All rights reserved.